Determinant/mriscv/README.rst

   and is able to run realistic C program directly compiled by gcc and Rust program built by cargo/rustc.

+- Self-contained: this repo contains a minimal system that works out of the box and allows building your own apps that run on the system.
+The only dependencies are Verilator (available on major Linux distributions) and SDL2 (optional, see `Build`_).
+  Makefiles will automatically pull the standard RISC-V toolchain to build binaries.

 - It currently supports:

   - Modularized five-stage pipeline: one can clearly see five stages and their